Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

         }
         {% endhighlight %}
 <br/>
+8\.
 Now let's set up our deployment directory.
 Create a directory called "AWS Tools".

+9\.
 Download the AWS [SDK](http://aws.amazon.com/powershell) for Windows to "AWS Tools", and rename it to *AWSSDK.msi*.

-I like to make deployment easy and repeatable, so I created the following batch file called, "AutoSnap_Setup.bat".
-The purpose of this batch file is solely to configure the server environment and only needs to be run once per server instance:
+10\.
+I like to make deployment easy and repeatable, so let's create the following batch file and name it, "AutoSnap_Setup.bat".
+The purpose of this batch file is solely to configure the server environment and only needs to be run once per server instance.
+Again, place it in the same "AWS Tools" directory:

         {% highlight bat %}